siscia/ComputerEthicsPresentation/PITCHME.md

 ## Get it right the first time.

 Legislative processes are designed to be slow, we want to make sure that we do the right thing the first time because laws are extremelly hard to change.

 #VSLIDE

+What that actually means?

+#VSLIDE

+Not necessary to go as far as political activism, but it is sufficient to explain what are the re-percusion of a particular law on your less tech-educated friend.

+#VSLIDE